-It was donated to the diving community as an artificial reef by its colorful owner, longtime Eilat sea captain Shimshon Mashiach, and was purposely sunk in 2010 almost 300m (1,000 ft) off the north shore of the Gulf, between Herod's and the religious (single-sex) beach.
+It was 'donated' to the diving community as an artificial reef by its colorful owner, longtime Eilat sea captain Shimshon Mashiach, and was purposely sunk in 2010 almost 300m (1,000 ft) off the north shore of the Gulf, the Sun Beach.

 3. Underwater Restaurant

 The Red Sea Star underwater restaurant was a grandiose engineering project and spectacular business failure.
 Twice.